-1400 Smith Street
+1400 Smith Street Delete since redundant

-Houston, Texas 77002
+Houston, Texas 77002 Delete since redundant

 (713) 345-7566

 (713) 646-3393 (fax)

 or to such other address or to the attention of such other person as hereafter shall be designated in writing by the applicable party sent in accordance herewith.
 Any such notice or communication shall be deemed to have been delivered either at the time of personal delivery actually received by the addressee or a designated representative of the addressee at the address provided above or, in the case of delivery service or certified or registered mail, as of the date of first attempted delivery at the address provided herein, or in the case of overnight courier service or telecopy, as of the date any such notice or communication is actually received by the addressee.